 Salomon’s first tech binding, the MTN.
 If you think it looks an awful lot like the Atomic Backland, that’s because it is.
 The companies are related, meaning you can ensure proper color coordination on your setup with identical functionality.
 If you look good, you feel good.
 If you feel good, your skiing will likely be just as good.
 The MTN binding is light, fully featured, and fool-proof (no fools were harmed in our testing).
 The toe piece features a large, sturdy lever that’s easy to manipulate with frozen hands or thick gloves.
 A wide mounting pattern improves power transfer on wide skis, so you can confidently use the same binding on your mountaineering skis and your powder skis.
-A retractable toe guide makes it easier than ever to step into the binding, but disappears once your boot is in so technical skin tracks are a breeze.
+A retractable toe guide makes it easier than ever to step into the binding, but disappears once your boot is in making technical skin tracks a breeze.
 The unique heel-piece features a “semi-adjustable” release value.
 The MTN binding includes three separate release value fork assemblies that can easily be swapped.
 Notably the spring swap changes both the lateral and forward release values, creating one of the lightest bindings with adjustment for release and boot sole length.
 The springs assemblies are labeled “Women, Men, and Expert,” but we would like to take a moment to humbly note that there are many women of the Wasatch and beyond that can humbly ski harder than the Women's spring would safely allow.
 The heel housing sits on top of a stout baseplate with 30mm of fore-aft adjustment built in.
 On the roof are two risers strategically machined to keep weight to a minimum and durability to a maximum.
 Twist the heel housing 90° and you get a flat mode which makes long approaches much easier.
 The Salomon MTN binding is one of the most user-friendly tech bindings we have seen.

 A mere 592g per pair, the MTN binding is as light as it is burly.